itszootime/zconfig/README.md

 ## Q&A

 **Why not just store a YAML/JSON serialized configuration directly in ZK?**
-This complicates matters when storing the configuration in ZK, and means we can't take advantage of ephermeral(sp?) nodes for service discovery.
+This complicates matters when storing the configuration in ZK, and means we can't take advantage of ephemeral nodes for service discovery.

 **Won't this create lots of ZK watches?**
 Yes, it can do.
 Due to the fact that nesting is allowed within the configuration, a single node requires watches for both the children and the value.
-I need to do some further investigation to see how much of a problem this is.

 **Is it production ready?**
-I'd currently consider this an alpha release which hasn't been tested in production.
+I'd currently consider this an alpha release, so unfortunately not at the moment.
+You're always welcome to try.